-With the NHL season kicking off, our thoughts turn to where we can watch sportsing – whether it’s a Canucks hockey game or the Super Bowl.
+With the NHL and NBA seasons kicking off, our thoughts turn to where we can watch sportsing – whether it’s a Canucks hockey game, a Raptors basketball game, or Monday Night Football.
 Luckily, when it comes to game day in Vancouver, there’s no shortage of sports bars to cheer alongside fellow fans.
 So we’ve narrowed down our top picks based on best overall TVs and sound, food and drink, and atmosphere.
-Note: in accordance with Provincial Health Officer restrictions, you can only visit these spots with those in your household.

-Colony (Downtown) When we say that Colony is a great place to “catch the game,” we’re not kidding.
+Good Co.
+(Downtown) When we say that Good Co. is a great place to “catch the game,” we’re not kidding.
 At their massive location downtown, they’re not just showing NFL, NHL and NBA games.
-You can also catch European soccer, golf tournaments, heck – they even have a trivia night on Wednesday so you can play your own games.
-As for the menu, think “modern pub food” with a surprising number of vegetarian and vegan options.
-On weekends, they even offer brunch, which means that you’ll never have to miss an East Coast matinee game. www.colonybars.com
+You can also catch European soccer, golf tournaments, and play Deadpool Pinball; there’s no shortage of fun!
+As for the menu, think “modern pub food” with a surprising number of vegetarian and vegan options, and don’t miss the 3 – 6 p.m.
+Happy Hour.
+On weekends, they even offer brunch, which means that you’ll never have to miss an East Coast matinee game. www.goodcobars.com

 The Sports Bar / Live!
-At Rogers Arena (Yaletown) – In a crazy twist, this bar is actually right inside Rogers Arena—home of the Vancouver Canucks—and it’s as close as we’re going to get to attending a game for right now.
+At Rogers Arena (Yaletown) – In a crazy twist, this bar is actually right inside Rogers Arena—home of the Vancouver Canucks.
+So even if you don’t score tickets to the game, you can still join the crowds heading to the arena.
 You won’t see the ice from in here, but you will enjoy lots of atmosphere, some pretty great chicken wings, and (perhaps surprisingly) reasonably priced brewskis.
 Note: it’s only open during Canucks games, or big sporting events like the Superbowl.
 Check their website for upcoming dates. www.thesportsbar.ca

 Bells & Whistles (Fraserhood) – This is a bit further out, but we think it’s worth it!
 A neat spot out in “the Fraserhood” (that’s the cool way of saying Fraser & East 16th), serving up solid burgers and wings, with hard-to-find and exclusive craft beers on tap.
-Our dream dinner is their Fancy Burger, Disco Fries and a Rolo Bambino sundae for dessert.
+Our dream dinner is their Fancy Burger, Disco Fries and an ice cream sundae for dessert.
 Catch the game on one of the two huge flat screens here, or head west to their new Dunbar location. www.bellsandwhistlesyvr.ca

 Do you have a favourite Vancouver sports bar that we missed?
 Let us know.
 We’re more than willing to take one for the team and go check it out!
 In the meantime, get ready for the game-day action and start by booking your stay with us.